-The School's Learning Support Department consists of the SENDCo, Assistant SENDCo, and a team of four Senior School Learning Support Assistants.
+The School's Learning Support Department consists of a Senior school SENDCo, Junior School SENDCo, and 1.5 Learning Support Assistants.

 The SENDCo reports informally on a regular basis to a member of the Senior Management Team ("SMT") and is also available in order to discuss learning support issues with Heads of Year and other staff members.
 Academic Support issues are also discussed during weekly staff meetings as and when appropriate.